Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 [ -n "$latest" ] && cat "$latest"
 ```

-The error fixed by this repository looks like:
+The specific error fixed by this repository looks like:

 ```text
 System.Reflection.TargetInvocationException: